puppy06/graph-rerank-pipeline/README.md

    pip install -r requirements.txt
    ```

-3. Create a `.env` file in the project root (do not commit secrets):
+3. Create a `.env` file in the project root:

    ```bash
    USE_LOCAL_MODEL=false